 What kind of degree do you need for cybersecurity?

-Cybersecurity professionals come from all types of academic backgrounds.
-However, the field's highest-paying jobs, such as cybersecurity engineer and information security manager, generally go to candidates with advanced education, such as master's degrees.
+Cybersecurity professionals come from diverse academic backgrounds.
+However, the field's highest-paying jobs, such as cybersecurity engineer and information security manager, often go to candidates with advanced education, such as master's degrees.

 What is the best degree for cybersecurity?

 Most employers require a bachelor's degree for cybersecurity roles.
 However, bachelor's graduates may find that a master's degree can open up even more career opportunities and higher salaries in the field.

 Is it worth doing a master's in cybersecurity?

 Cybersecurity offers one of the fastest-growing, highest-paying careers available.
 Professionals may need master's degrees to compete for the most lucrative cybersecurity jobs.